Wine Education

 Remember good ol’ 1534?
 Neither do we.
 But perhaps we should, given this is the year Sauvignon Blanc was first recorded in France.
 In the 500 years since, it’s spread like a vine to all corners of the globe, from Australia to New Zealand and from Chile to North America (where it’s often called Fumé Blanc).

-Please don’t call Sauvignon Blanc Sancerre
+4. Please don't call Sauvignon Blanc Sancerre

-Only Sav Blancs from the Sancerre region of the Loire Valley can be called Sancerre, a protected appellation whose proponents have strong views on the matter.
+Only Sauvignon Blancs from the Sancerre region of the Loire Valley can be called Sancerre, a protected appellation whose proponents have strong views on the matter.
 These wines are elegant, lean and refined.
 Another popular French expression of the grape is known as Pouilly-Fumé, another protected appellation grown around the Pouilly-sur-Loire region.

-Sauvignon Blanc is like a fish in water
+5. Sauvignon Blanc is like a fish in water

 The Sauvignon Blanc grape adores cool growing conditions moderated by water.
 From the Loire River in France to the oceans and rivers surrounding Marlborough and Tasmania, the best Sauvignon Blanc globally is grown near substantial bodies of water.